1. States with more gun control laws have lower levels of firearm homicide and firearm suicide

 3. Child access prevention laws may reduce unintentional child firearm fatalities

-We analyzed the effect on unintentional firearm fatalities to children of child access prevention (CAP) laws, which allow a firearm owner to be charged with a crime if a child gains access to an unsecured firearm, using pooled cross-sectional time series data for 50 states from 1979-2000.
-We found that states that enacted CAP laws–with felony rather than misdemeanor penalties– experienced grater subsequent declines in the rate of unintentional firearm deaths for children age 0 to 14 compared to states not enacting CAP laws.
+We analyzed the effect on unintentional firearm fatalities to children of child access prevention (CAP) laws, which allow a firearm owner to be charged with a crime if a child gains access to an unsecured firearm, using pooled cross-sectional time series data for 50 states from 1979 to 2000.
+We found that states that enacted CAP laws – with felony rather than misdemeanor penalties – experienced grater subsequent declines in the rate of unintentional firearm deaths for children age 0 to 14 years, compared to states not enacting CAP laws.

 Hepburn, Lisa; Azrael, Deborah; Miller, Matthew; Hemenway, David.
 The effect of child access prevention laws on unintentional child firearm fatalities, 1979-2000.
 Journal of Trauma.
 2006; 61:423-28.